-- Urgent Care appointments for services that require prior authorization: within ninety-six (96) hours of the request for an appointment; - Non-Urgent appointments with mental health and substance use disorder providers who are not psychiatrists: within ten (10) business days of the request for an appointment; - Non-Urgent appointments with mental health and substance use disorder providers who are psychiatrists: within fifteen (15) business days of the request for an appointment.
+- Urgent Care appointments for services that do not require prior authorization: within forty-eight (48) hours of the request for an appointment; - Urgent Care appointments for services that require prior authorization: within ninety-six (96) hours of the request for an appointment; - Non-Urgent appointments with mental health and substance use disorder providers who are not psychiatrists: within ten (10) business days of the request for an appointment; - Non-Urgent appointments with mental health and substance disorder providers who are psychiatrists: within fifteen (15) business days of the request for an appointment.
 Due to accreditation standards, the date will be ten (10) business days for the initial appointment only.